poornaonline/poornaonline/README.md

 # Hello I'm Poorna Jay 👋👋👋

-## I'm a full-stack Software Engineer in Australia 🇦🇺.
+## I'm a full-stack Software Engineer from Australia 🇦🇺.

 I have created alot of highly scalable web services, mobile applications, and web applications on Cloud.